-Microsoft originally announced that Teams would have a new file sharing experience in Office 365 notification MC218732 on 16 July 2020 (Microsoft 365 roadmap item 51230).
-As is sometimes the case, the roll-out was delayed and is now due to complete in late September 2020.
+Microsoft originally announced that Teams would gain a new file sharing experience in Office 365 notification MC218732 on 16 July 2020 (Microsoft 365 roadmap item 51230).
+As is sometimes the case, the roll-out was delayed:

 Update (September 3): Microsoft report that they have paused the roll-out of the feature to make some additional code changes.
 They will issue a further update when the roll-out resumes.